okfn/opendatahandbook/glossary/en/terms/raw-data/index.md

 title: Raw data
 ---

-The original data, in [machine-readable](../machine-readable/) form, underlying any application, visualisation, published research or interpretation, etc.
+The original data, in {machine-readable} form, underlying any application, visualisation, published research or interpretation, etc.